-As early as 1984, in a well-designed clinical study published in the leading medical journal The Lancet1, researchers from Harvard Medical School studied the effects of adding just one extra-large egg a day to the regular diets of young, healthy men and women.
+In a well-designed clinical study published in the leading medical journal The Lancet1, researchers from Harvard Medical School studied the effects of adding just one extra-large egg a day to the regular diets of young, healthy men and women.
 All of them were lacto-vegetarians (vegetarians who also ate dairy products).

 That one daily jumbo egg increased the subjects’ dietary cholesterol intake on average from 97 to 418 milligrams per day.
 After three weeks – just three weeks – blood cholesterol levels among the men and women had also shot up.
 Levels of LDL (bad) cholesterol rose on average 12%.

 In another study2, a carefully controlled clinical trial published in 2006, researchers at the University of Sao Paulo in Brazil fed three egg whites daily to one group of healthy young men, and three whole eggs daily to another group of men, also young and healthy.
 The study lasted 15 days.

-The good news is that an optimal heart-health food and fitness plan like the Pritikin Program does appear to reduce chylomicron activity, “which may help explain why lifestyle programs like Pritikin can reverse atherosclerosis better than statins,” notes Dr. Kenney.
+The good news is that an optimal heart-health food and fitness plan like the Pritikin Program does appear to reduce chylomicron activity, “which may help explain why lifestyle programs like Pritikin can reverse atherosclerosis better than statins,” notes Dr. Fruge.